-It’s never too late to get started.
 The key is to find a workout that aligns with your fitness level and maintain a regular routine.
 To provide some ideas on where to get started, consider the following simple and safe exercises for older adults.
 As always, please remember to consult your physician for personalized advice and recommendations.
 You should also start with a mild warm-up, that includes basic stretches to further reduce the possibility of injury.

 1. Wall push-ups

 Wall push-ups help to strengthen your upper body.
 It is a modified version of the traditional horizontal push-up done on the floor.
 Instead, you will need to find a wall with no hangings, windows or doors.
 Place your hands on the wall in front of your body, keeping them at shoulder height and width.
 Make sure your feet are planted firmly while you keep your body straight and lean into the wall by bending your elbows.
 Push yourself back to your body’s original position by straightening your arms.
 Do this 10-20 times, increasing over time based on your comfort level and ability.

 Falls remain the leading cause of injury-related hospitalizations among Canadian seniors.
 The one-limb stance can help improve balance, which in turn helps reduce the risk of falls.
 To get started, you will need a steady chair to be placed in front of you.
 Hold on to the back of the chair and raise one foot, then hold for as long as you can.
 Switch and do the same with the opposite foot, and continue going back and forth.
 The goal, as your balance improves, is to hold this stance for about a minute.
 This should eventually be done without the chair for support.